v24Zer0/Access-Control-System/README.md

 ## Technologies

+I have implemented the MERN stack for this project.
+MERN stands for MongoDB, Express, React, Node.
+The MERN stack is the ideal approach to working with JavaScript and JSON.
+It also allows you to easily implement a 3-tier architecture entirely using JavaScript and JSON.

 ### Web App
 I decided to use React to build the user interface.
 React makes it easy to create an interactive UI by efficiently updating and rendering components when data changes.
 React is a technology I am currently learning and this project gave me an opportunity to improve my knowleedge of React.